tc39/proposal-smart-pipelines/readme.md

 – adds an additional [topic-style pipeline body syntax][smart body syntax], using blocks to stand for `do` expressions.

-[Additional Feature BP is **formally specified in a separate draft specification**][formal BP].
+[Additional Feature BP is **formally specified in in the draft specification**][formal BP].

 <table>